swup/docs/src/docs/getting-started/upgrading.md

 # Upgrading

-This is a guide for upgrading from swup 3 to 4.
+Upgrade your project from swup 3 to 4.

 If you're upgrading from swup 2, see [Upgrading from swup 2 to 3](/getting-started/upgrading-v3/).

-## Upgrading from swup 3 to 4
+## New features and breaking changes

 Swup 4 introduces exciting new features that make it easier to customize and working with it more enjoyable.
 Some of the highlights are a new [hook system](#new-hook-system), a global